-U.S. Armed Forces Tippmann U.S. Army Brigade 4-Person Tent
+U.S. Military Tippmann U.S. Army Brigade 4-Person Tent

 Great product for the most part.
 Not so great when…

 Source: bought it new